giesselmann/nanopype/docs/installation/src.md

    |--share
 ```

 Nanopype integrates a variety of different **[tools](../tools.md)** merged into processing pipelines for common use cases.
-We provide snakemake rules to download and build all dependencies.
+We provide Snakemake rules to download and build all dependencies.
 From within the Nanopype repository run

     snakemake --snakefile rules/install.smk --directory /path/to/INSTALL_PREFIX all